 Dr. Natalie Starling

-Applicants considering either the School Counseling or School Psychology programs must be aware that, upon program completion, they must apply for certification from the State Department of Education.
-Part of that process involves a check to insure that the person does not have a criminal record:
+Applicants considering the School Psychology program must be aware that, upon program completion, they must apply for certification from the State Department of Education.
+Part of that process involves a background check:

 "Connecticut requires that any person (teachers, administrators, special service staff members, teachers aides, custodians, cafeteria employees, etc.) who is hired by a local or regional board of education submit to a state and national criminal history record check within the first 30 days of the date of employment.
 The process includes the checking of fingerprints by the State Police Bureau of Identification and the F.B.I.
 The results of the criminal history record checks (both state and federal) are reported to the employing school district.
 If the district receives notice of a conviction of a crime by a person holding a certificate, authorization or permit issued by the State Board of Education, the district shall notify the Bureau of Certification and Professional Development."

-Students in the program can anticipate that they must be finger-printed before they begin class assignments involving field sites, practica or internship.
-For additional questions regarding background checks, please visit https://www.southernct.edu/academics/schools/education/student-services/background-checks/
+Students in the program can anticipate that they must undergo a background check and be finger-printed before they begin class assignments involving field sites, practica or internship.

 Connecticut state regulations require the completion of a course in special education for all applicants seeking certification (i.e., students enrolled in our School Counseling and School Psychology programs).
-The regulations mandate this course be comprised of not fewer than 36 clock hours, which shall include study in understanding the growth and development of exceptional children, including handicapped and gifted and talented children and children who may require special education, and methods of identifying, planning for, and working effectively with special-needs children in the regular classroom.
+The regulations mandate this course be comprised of not fewer than 36 clock hours, which shall include study in understanding the growth and development of children with disabilities, including gifted and talented children and children who may require special education, and methods of identifying, planning for, and working effectively with children with disabilities in the schools.

 Q: My undergraduate major wasn't psychology.
 Will I need to take the prerequisite